 Exhibitions

 Legacies of strength of character tell the story of people determined to overcome hardships, disasters and other setbacks, to heights of triumph and spectacular achievements – past, present, and future.
-Our exhibits tell the Black and African American Experiences through words, photographs, artifacts, and activities for adults and children of all ages.
-Current and Future Events are Blue (*).
-Past exhibitions are Bronze.
-Select an exhibit's photo to learn more.
+Exhibits tell the Black, Negro, and African American Experiences through words, photographs, artifacts, and activities for adults and children of all ages.
+Selvin Walker (Owner of Junctions and Exhibit Curator), periodically exhibits African and Negro American culture in Highlands County, Florida.

 Highlands County, Sebring , Florida - A Century of Black History Commemorations - "Sankofa"

-Curated Junctions, the 2026, A Century of Black History Commemorations – "SANKOFA" will be an interactive, visual and oral exhibit, showcasing the principles of Sankofa.
+Curated Junctions, the 2026, A Century of Black History Commemorations – "SANKOFA" exhibit at the Lakeshore Mall, 7 - 28 February 2026, will be an interactive, visual and oral exhibit, showcasing the principles of Sankofa.

 Sankofa translates to, “it is not taboo to fetch what is at risk of being left behind.”
 Today, it is more simply interpreted as “go back and get it,” encouraging us to learn from the past to build stronger futures.
 (ASALH)

-Curated by Junctions, the 2025 Lakeshore Mall exhibit, showcased visual and oral collections highlighting national, Highlands County’s past and present African American entrepreneurs, labor contributors, and supporters.
+Curated by Junctions, the exhibit ran from February 8 - 28, 2025 at the Lakeshore Mall.
+The exhibit showcased visual and oral collections highlighting national, Highlands County’s past and present African American entrepreneurs, labor contributors, and supporters.

 Exhibit features included Guest Speakers, Entrepreneur and Labor Photographic Profiles, Literature and Artisan Displays, Oral History Video and more.